svaarala/duktape/doc/test262-status.rst

 Overview
 ========

-Test262 provides testcases for various Ecmascript features.
+Test262 provides testcases for various ECMAScript features.
 It also includes features and behavior beyond E5/E5.1 standard (for instance the tests related to the ``Intl`` module and E6).